Eepsita12/finance-dashboard-backend/README.md

 ---

+## Design Decisions

+- Used in-memory storage to keep the implementation simple and focus on API design and logic
+- Implemented role-based access using middleware for clear separation of concerns
+- Role-based access control ensures secure and controlled interaction with financial data based on user responsibilities

+## Validation & Error Handling

+- Ensures required fields like `amount`, `type`, and `category` are provided
+- Returns appropriate HTTP status codes:
+  - 400 for invalid input
+  - 403 for unauthorized access
+  - 404 for not found resources

 ## Notes

 - All data is **in-memory** — it resets when the server restarts.
 - No authentication is implemented; role is mocked via the `x-user-role` header.
 - `status` field on users defaults to `active` if not provided.
 - `note` field on records is optional.

+## Author
+Eepsita Modi